DanielPHP01/SuperScanner-SwiftUI/README.md

-SuperScanner-SwiftUI
+# SuperScanner-SwiftUI

-Made by Daniel Almazbekov
+**Made by Daniel Almazbekov**

-Description
+## Description

 SuperScanner-SwiftUI is a customizable SwiftUI component for scanning barcodes and QR codes using the AVFoundation and Vision frameworks.
 It allows you to easily integrate scanning functionality into your app with minimal effort.

-Features
+## Features

-• Supports various barcode types: QR, EAN-13, Code128, and more.
+- Supports various barcode types: QR, EAN-13, Code128, and more.
-• Customizable scanning area: Adjust the size and position of the scanning window.
+- Customizable scanning area: Adjust the size and position of the scanning window.
-• Vibration on successful scan: Optionally enables device vibration upon code detection.
+- Vibration on successful scan: Optionally enables device vibration upon code detection.
-• Automatic session management: The scanning session automatically pauses during transitions or when alerts are displayed and resumes upon returning.
+- Automatic session management: The scanning session automatically pauses during transitions or when alerts are displayed and resumes upon returning.
-• Easy integration: Add to your project effortlessly using CocoaPods or Swift Package Manager.
+- Easy integration: Add to your project effortlessly using CocoaPods or Swift Package Manager.
-• Built entirely in SwiftUI: Ideal for modern SwiftUI applications.
+- Built entirely in SwiftUI: Ideal for modern SwiftUI applications.

-Installation
+## Installation

-CocoaPods
+### CocoaPods

 Add the following line to your Podfile: